 So how do organic cotton producers do things?
 The old fashioned way.
 Ethical farmers use the same techniques that have been used since the first recorded confirmation of cotton growth – in 3000 BC.
 That’s an impressively long time.
 And up until the 1950s, almost every cotton farmer followed these practices.
 So, if these techniques worked for 5,000 years, there’s really no reason not to use them now.

 Crop rotation preserves nutrients and water in the soil.
 A knowledge of pests and their breeding and feeding habits lets farmers gauge when to plant and harvest for minimal pest infestation.
 Companion planting with bug-repelling plants alongside the cotton reduces pests, as does proper earth tilling.
 Ample plant spacing reduces nutrient and water usage, and proper water management techniques conserve water.
-Then, during processing, there’s no harmful chemicals and only natural dyes are used.
+Then, during processing, there are no harmful chemicals and only natural dyes are used.
 The entire process has minimal environmental and social impact.

 Does organic cotton cost you a little more in terms of pennies?
 Yes.
 A little.
 But the benefits to your health and the planet are literally priceless.